Academic Probation Advising

 1) Complete the online Academic Probation Tutorial .
 (It will take approximately 45 minutes to complete.)

-2) After completing the Academic Probation tutorial, you must meet with an advisor in the College of Communications Student Success Center.
-You may either schedule a probation advising appointment online with the appropriate advisor, or visit our office during walk-in advising hours.
+2) After completing the Academic Probation tutorial, you must schedule a virtual (phone/Zoom) probation advising session with an advisor in the College of Communications Student Success Center.

 Continuing freshmen and sophomores (0-59 units earned) are recommended to schedule a "probation advising for continuing students" appointment with Axis Avalos.

-Juniors not yet eligible to apply for graduation (60-84 units earned) are recommended to schedule a "probation advising for continuing students" appointment with Connie Chen or Stephanie Malone, or visit any advisor during walk-in advising hours.
+Juniors not yet eligible to apply for graduation (60-84 units earned) are recommended to schedule a "probation advising for continuing students" appointment with Connie Chen or Stephanie Malone.

-Seniors eligible to apply (or have applied) for graduation (85+ units earned) are recommended to schedule a "probation advising for graduating seniors" appointment with Connie Chen or Tammy Rogers, or visit any advisor during walk-in advising hours.
+Seniors eligible to apply (or have applied) for graduation (85+ units earned) are recommended to schedule a "probation advising for graduating seniors" appointment with Connie Chen or Tammy Rogers.

 When do I need to complete this probation advising requirement?